Rahix/tbot/CONTRIBUTING.md

     ...
 ```

-There might be some exceptions where the latter is definitely perferable, but
+There might be some exceptions where the latter is definitely preferable, but
 in most cases it isn't.

 ## Design